Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 I think every officer in that room, because I'm a veteran, every officer in that room should something should happen to them.

-Somebody, I mean, this guy's an officer in the United States Army, and there's no excuse for someone in that room not acting on that what I don't understand that.
+Somebody, I mean, this guy's an officer in the United States Army, and there's no excuse for someone in that room not acting on that.

 But you know, I'll tell you why.

-Uh they were these they were these imams who began asking for seatbelt extenders uh and uh saying Alahu Akbar and playing uh just before takeoff and whatever the airline was, they threw him off the plane.
+They were these imams who began asking for seatbelt extenders and saying alahu Akbar and praying just before takeoff and whatever the airline was, they threw them off the plane.

-They took the flying imams off the plane for suspicious behavior, and the imams sued.
+They took the flying imams off the plane for suspicious behavior.

 And so that airline got tied up in litigation for months and months and months on end.

-And so every time somebody's doing something stupid like that, the stewardess whatever you call them now, what are you calling?
+And so every time somebody's doing something stupid like that, the stewardess, whatever you call them now, what do you call them?

-I don't know, the flight attendant, whatever you're meant to call them.
+I don't know, the flight attendant, whatever you meant to call them.

-I like what they call them uh in Britain, the trolley dollies.
+I like what they call them in Britain, the trolley dollies.

-Anyway, the stewardess or the trolley dolly or whatever she was called, uh just thinking, now do I want to do I want to make a fuss about this guy going Alahu Akbar?
+Anyway, the stewardess or the trolley dolly or whatever she was called, just thinking, now, do I want to make a fuss about this guy going alahu Akbar?

-Uh maybe he's a terrorist, but if he's not, I'm gonna be in sensitivity training hell for six months, and it'll be a black mark on me, and I'll never get promoted.
+Maybe he's a terrorist, but if he's not, I'm going to be in sensitivity training hell for six months, and it'll be a black mark on me and I'll never get promoted.

-Uh this guy this guy basically might have had a might as well have been walking around with a big flashing neon sign on his head saying jihadist, uh warning, stand well back, I'm ready to blow.
+This guy, this guy basically might have had a, might as well have been walking around with a big flashing neon sign on his head saying, jihadist, warning, stand well back, I'm ready to blow.

 Well, we need to get out of that mode.